Hermes

 apparent that truth cannot be found, nor can it be made fully discernible, in

-the midst of a conflict between antagonists.
+the amid a conflict between antagonists.

 Manly P. Hall; The Secret Teachings of all Ages